bernardjason/beeb/README.md

 This project is a rough and limited attempt at implementing something like BBC Basic on the Java Virtual Machine.
 There are plenty of things missed out as well as a couple of extras like making it capable of being a webserver, database access and some JSON support.

+To view a 3 minute demo see https://youtu.be/Hc-gdwjaeJQ

 to build (you must have JDK1.8)

 ./activator assembly